Scottish heather is perfectly suited to the wild and rugged hills of Scotland.

 Today you can get mouth-watering Scottish heather honey, honey-jam and honey-marmalade, as well as tea with the same wonderful flavor.

-A handy little book is dedicated to the history and character of our special Scottish Heather.
+The Scottish Heather Book is dedicated to the history and character of our special Scottish Heather.

 It explores the legends behind the flower and giving an interesting and in-depth look at how this humble plant came to be such a well-known part of Scotland's symbolism.